tomlurge/visionion/README.md

 	b			pt		pluggable transport			string	array	obfs2 # obfs3 #	etc

 **Clients**
 Clients OTOH have their own datatype because client data is - unlikey all relay data - never collected at the client nodes themselves.
-This is not surprusing given the nature of the Tor project.
+This is not surprising given the nature of the Tor project.
 Instead client data is derived from relay data through various means and is already aggregated when it is fed into the MongoDB.

 				code	description					type	struct	valuespace
 				+-------+---------------------------+-------+-------+---------
 				_ID		document ID									'client'+date
 				date	datetime					JS.Date			JavaScript Date object
-				ncb		# of clients at bridges		number ncr		# of clients at relays		number fdl		time to download files		number
+				cb		clients at bridges			number
+				cr		clients at relays			number
-				fail	timeouts and failures (*) 	number
 				uni		unidirectional connections	number
 				bi		bidirectional connections	number
 				cen		possible censorship events	number
+				fdl		time to download files		number
+				fail	dl timeouts and failures	number
+				drq		answering dir request		number
-				drq		# of bytes spent (**)		number cbc		clients by country			object	array	{cc:number}
+				cbc		clients by country			object	array	{cc:number}
-						(*) of downloading files
-						(**) on answering dir requests

 **Issues**
 _timedate_
 Check what possibilities JavaScript does provide to handle timedate.
 Specifically: what would be the most efficient way to handle hourly intervals?
 _timedate intervals / periods_
-Periods are so far removed from the database schemas but when aggregation starts this will have to be tackled.
+Periods so far are not part of the database schemas but when aggregation starts they will have to be added somehow.
 All relay data is collected in 1 hour intervals.
 As soon as the visualization starts to support zooming in and out specific time spans  preaggregated indices for different lenghts of periods will be needed.

 	bgmed		period	datetime interval			string			1h | 6h | 1d | 1w | 1m			months?

 we want to zoom in and out the timeline, so we need it at different scales
 do these scales have to be preproduced? mapreduce?
 like 1 pixel / 1 hour | 6 hours | 1 day | 1 week | 1 month (with 28-31 days)
 we have about 5 years of data so far, which leads the following numbers of pixels

 	5					5		years since 2008
 	5 x 12				60		months
 		   x 4			240 	weeks